 Lean on Others and Get Support.
 You can't do it alone.
 Don't be afraid or too proud to receive help, support and encouragement from friends or family members.
 In fact, you should ask for it!
 Surround yourself with people who care and are willing to pitch in by babysitting, helping with housework, shopping for groceries, or simply offering a listening ear.
 Sometimes, it can also be beneficial to talk with an objective person who can help you deal with the issues you're facing.
 So don't be afraid to get professional help and counseling.
 You can always talk to the social worker at your child's treatment facility for assistance.
 They can offer support and help you connect with other counselors in your area.

 It may also be helpful to connect with other parents who have gone through what you are.
 If you are comfortable using the Web, you can connect with other parents through Marrowforums, an online discussion forum for patients and their families dealing with bone marrow failure diseases.
-If you are interested in talking to a parent over the phone, you can get connected with a volunteer through the AA&MDSIF Peer Support Network.
+If you are interested in talking to a parent over the phone, you can get connected with a volunteer through the AA&MDSIF Support Connection.

 Take Care of Yourself.
 As any parent of a sick child knows, this is a very real dilemma.
 On the one hand, your focus needs to be on your child and helping him or her get healthy.
 On the other hand, your child needs you to be healthy, strong and in control.
 And you can only be this kind of model for your child if you take care of yourself by eating right, exercising and getting plenty of sleep.
 If you feel you don't have time to do this, eliminate other things from your life and make the time.
 Your mental, physical and spiritual health is critical to your child's health.